 The taxes you pay might not be as high as what you might expect to pay for your income from a job, but anything is higher than the 0% tax rate that comes with a TFSA.

 A TFSA is one of the best things to happen to Canadian investors.
 It is another registered investment or savings account that you can open with Wealthsimple Trade.
 As the name suggests, it is an account that the government incentivizes you to use by offering you tax-free returns on your investments.

 Think of a TFSA as a basket in which you can store a wide range of financial instruments and cash.
-The government introduced TFSAs in 2009 as a way to encourage Canadians to improve their savings.

 You make contributions to your TFSA using after-tax dollars.
 Since you’re contributing with money that you’ve already paid your taxes on, you won’t have to contend with taxes on the income you earn from investments held in the account.

 This tax savings aspect of TFSAs is what makes this account type an attractive option for many Canadian investors.